RenewalRate.ca

 Yes, but under the OSFI November 2024 amendment, uninsured straight switches (same loan amount, same remaining amortization) are exempt from the prescribed Minimum Qualifying Rate stress test.
 Standard B-20 underwriting still applies (income, credit, capacity), but the +2 per cent or 5.25 per cent MQR floor that previously made switching difficult on tight files no longer applies for clean straight switches.

 1. Get your renewal letter in writing from your current lender.
-The offered rate is your "Posted" input above.
+The offered rate is your "renewal letter offer" input above.

 2. Get at least one competing market quote, ideally from a brokerage that quotes multiple lenders.
 The discounted rate they offer is your "Market" input.